 The Bog Meadow Brook Trail was developed in 1993 by the Saratoga Springs Open Space Project (now Saratoga PLAN) in cooperation with the City of Saratoga Springs.
 The path travels along an abandoned railroad that once connected the city to various locations throughout the Northeast.

 The Meadowbrook Preserve, which encompasses 174 acres of wetlands and woods, surrounds the trail, working to protect the watershed where maple, ferns, meadowsweet, and evergreens are commonly found.
 The majority of the Meadowbrook Preserve was donated to the Saratoga Land Conservancy (now Saratoga PLAN) back in 1988 by the Anderson family, with an additional parcel donated to PLAN in 2006 by Belmonte Builders and Bonacio Construction.

 The entire Meadowbrook Preserve is owned and maintained by Saratoga PLAN, and the Bog Meadow Brook Trail is owned by the City of Saratoga Springs and maintained by Saratoga PLAN.

 This preserve and trail are open to the public for nature study, walking, snowshoeing, and cross-country skiing.
 Please carry out all your trash and leave only footprints.
 Dogs must be leashed and under control at all times; please clean up after your pet.

-The following activities are NOT permitted on the preserve or trail:
+The following activities are NOT permitted in the preserve or on the trail:

 - Cutting, digging, removing, or damaging any tree, shrub, flower, or plant;